vinicunca/akar/docs/content/docs/2.pohon/2.components/tree.md

 ### Expanded Icon

 Use the `expanded-icon` and `collapsed-icon` props to customize the icons of a parent node when it is expanded or collapsed.
-Defaults to `i-lucide-folder-open` and `i-lucide-folder` respectively.
+Defaults to `i-lucide:folder-open` and `i-lucide:folder` respectively.

 ::docs-pohon-preview
 ---